bengrunfeld/study-notes/cheesemaking/cheesemaking_process.md

 ### The Cheese Making Process

+#### When and how to add the culture

+The usual temp at which culture is added and milk is held during ripening is between 86F - 90F (30C - 32C).

+Some acid-coagulated cheeses are ripened at lower temps, such as yoghurt.

+When working with raw milk, add direct-set starter culture at 80F (27C), then continue to raise the milk temp to the goal ripening temp.
+This will allow the freeze-dried culture time to rehydrate before activating.

+We are working with `DVS` - Direct Vat Set cultures.
+They are added by sprinkling them on top of the warm milk, letting them set for a few minutes, then stirring them thoroughly into the milk.

+Letting the powder sit on top of the milk allows it time to absorb some moisture and begin to rehydrate.
+If it is stirred in immediately, sometimes the powder will form a clump in the milk that won't dissolve.

 #### The Process of Ripening

 During ripening, the bacteria in the starter culture begins to populate the milk, consume the milk sugar (lactose), and produce lactic acid.
-Depending on what else occurs during the process, the ripening time must be of a length that helps, not hinders the desired acid production during the rest of the make, and the goal pH or titratable acidity (TA) at draining.
+Depending on what else occurs during the process, the ripening time must be of a length that helps, not hinders the desired acid production during the rest of the make, and the goal `pH` or `titratable acidity` (TA) at draining.

 After ripening and just before coagulation, you may want to add additional ingredients like coloring (Annatto), calcium chloride, lipase, or flavored liquid from herbs, seeds, smoke or hot peppers.